 There are broadly three types of financial statements viz.

 Part of the world considers the statement of stockholders equity as another financial statement.
-In the true sense, explanatory notes in the annual reports should also be called as financial statements.
+In the true sense, explanatory notes in the annual reports should also be called financial statements.
 These footnotes or explanatory notes to financial statements speak about inventory method contingent liabilities and explanation to all the important line items of quantitative financial statements.
 Let’s try to understand each type of financial statement in little depth.

 |TYPES OF FINANCIAL STATEMENTS|